-Other SPA award recipients this year include LaRae Wiley and the Salish School for preservation and education; Dan and Annette Owens for rehabilitation of the Campbell-Jones house in the West Central neighborhood; Pete and Anne Mounsey for preservation work on the Spokane Continental Bakery; Judy Gardner for preservation neighborhood advocate and Spokane City Councilwoman Lori Kinnear for preservation advocacy.
+Others who received SPA awards this year are LaRae Wiley and the Salish School for preservation and education; Dan and Annette Owens for rehabilitation of the Campbell-Jones house in the West Central neighborhood; Pete and Anne Mounsey for preservation work on the Spokane Continental Bakery; Judy Gardner for preservation neighborhood advocate; and Spokane City Councilwoman Lori Kinnear for preservation advocacy.

 Kelly Lordan was presented with a preservation founders award and Marsha Rooney received the Joanne Moyer award.